RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 --->
 Linear algebra is a branch of mathematics developed to solve a system of linear equations and has found many applications in applied sciences- computer science(machine learning, image processing) and mathematical finance(portfolio management).
 In this article, we shall compute standard deviation of a portfolio using tools from linear algebra.
 Before we jump to this computation it is good to recall certain basic concepts from linear algebra.

-To get a hint of how linear algebra helps in solving some applied problems, let's look into following puzzle.

 ### Linear Algebra Basics